-Capacity Transfer Panel
+Capacity Transfer Panel (the Panel)

-The Capacity Transfer Panel ('the Panel') was established principally to exercise the Council's powers in relation to syndicate minority buyouts and mergers.
-The Panel meets at the discretion of its Chairman.
+The Panel was established principally to exercise the Council's powers in relation to syndicate minority buyouts and mergers.
 The Panel submits a written report to the Council annually and may submit additional reports on matters of material concern as and when necessary.

 The members of the Panel are appointed by the Council.
-Until 31 October the Panel was chaired by Andy Haste, an independent nominated member of Council.
-Since 1 November 2021, the Panel has been chaired by Neil Maidment, also an independent nominated member of Council.
+The Panel is chaired by Neil Maidment, an independent nominated member of Council.
 Other members of the Panel are neither Council members, nor employees of the Society.